 Read more at https://about.healthdirect.gov.au/video-call

-In 2010 at a Health Informatics Society of Australia (HISA) telehealth conference in Cairns, I met Jim Ferguson, who was the clinical lead for the renowned Scottish Centre for Telehealth and Telecare (SCTT) and a paediatric emergency medicine consultant.
+In 2010 at a Health Informatics Society of Australia (HISA) telehealth conference in Cairns, I met Prof. Jim Ferguson, who was the clinical lead for the renowned Scottish Centre for Telehealth and Telecare (SCTT) and a paediatric emergency medicine consultant.

-In 2015 when I was travelling with my family in Europe, I took the opportunity of spending a week with the SCTT during their Digital Health week, which was fabulous.
+In 2015 when I was travelling with the family in Europe, I took the opportunity of spending a week with the SCTT during their Digital Health week, which was fabulous.
 I shared our own progress and the work we were doing with Healthdirect and it aligned well with the direction the Scots wanted to head.
 They also saw the opportunity, as did Healthdirect, to share learning around direct-to-patient video access.

 A few months later, when NHS Scotland ran a public tender for the provision of a patient-centric telehealth capability, Attend Anywhere responded.
 We were successful, and the Cabinet Secretary for Health launched NHS.AttendAnywhere in December 2016